LuisPalacios/lupa/README.md

 ### Search

 One your Preferences are set, **click on the status bar icon** or **press your custom shortcut**.
-Once you see the search box, type the words you want to use and press Enter to trigger the OSX default browser.
-If you press **ESC**cape it will cancel and dismiss the search window.
+Once you see the search box, type the words you want to use and press Enter to trigger the OSX default browser, or simply wait few miliseconds for an LDAP search to kickoff.
+If you press **ESC**cape the search window will dismiss.

 <div align="center">